growerp/growerp/flutter/packages/growerp/README.md

   * -t receive timeout: default 60 seconds
   * -f optional filetype [FileType] like glAccount, product, category etc...

-## the csv to csv command
+### the convertToCsv command
-this command converts from your exported csv files to the GrowERP csv files to import.
+this command converts from your exported csv/ods/xlsx files to the GrowERP csv files to import.
 This command provides an example which was used for an existing customer previously using a SAGE50 system

-Its reordering columns and incoming CSV doing optional required conversion in the process

 #### input parameters:
 * mandatatory the input directory name